 - Enhanced by kanban view.
 What this means is that you can do everything you need in one Kanbanchi app.
 There is no need to use additional project management or resource management tools.

 Take a look at the benefits that you can gain from using Kanbanchi to make your projects better from now on.
-Run the app and get a one-month free trial of all features.
+Run the app and get a free trial of all Professional plan features.

 If you are interested in adopting Kanbanchi in your organisation, please, let us know – contact our sales.